Projects › PNC SmartHome

 - ultra high-performance windows—at least double-paned and typically triple-paned.

 The result is a home with no drafts, no cold spots and extremely low heating bills.
-View a real-time graph of SmartHome Cleveland's energy consumption.
-For more ideas on how to live simply and sustainably, visit the Museum's sustainability blog.

 Contacts